Top-down forecasting? Bottom-up forecasting? How is someone with an eCommerce site supposed to know which one to use?

 Top-down is good for products that are seasonal but that do not have a long of sales history.
 This is especially applicable to the fashion industry where new styles roll out all the time, but you didn’t have those items in stock a year ago.
 To forecast demand for a seasonal item like a dress, you know how the dress’s category performs, so with a little bit of sales data for that particular dress, you can continue to look at replenishment needs moving forward.

-How Inventory Planner Helps with Top-Down Forecasting
+How Inventory Planner Supports Top-Down Forecasting

 Account-wide top-down forecasting